Aarception/Mo-information-security-portfolio/README.md

 My speciality  —> Consilience Engineering

-I am your strategist's strategist
+I am your strategist's strategist.
+If I am your border guard, you will be impenetrable.

+I would love to feel invited.

     I. Detect a possible design anomaly.